-The LT3791-1 is a current mode controller that provides an output voltage above, equal to or below the input voltage.
+The LT3791 is a current mode controller that provides an output voltage above, equal to or below the input voltage.
 The LTC proprietary topology and control architecture uses a current sensing resistor in buck or boost operation.
 The sensed inductor current is controlled by the voltage on the $V{\rm C}$ pin, which is the output of the feedback amplifiers A11 and A12.
 The $V{\rm C}$ pin is controlled by three inputs, one input from the output current loop, one input from the input current loop, and the third input from the feedback loop.
 Whichever feedback input is higher takes precedence, forcing the converter into either a constant-current or a constant-voltage mode.

-The LT3791-1 is designed to transition cleanly between the two modes of operation.
+The LT3791 is designed to transition cleanly between the two modes of operation.
 Current sense amplifier A1 senses the voltage between the IVINP and IVINN pins and provides a pre-gain to amplifier A11.
-When the voltage between IVINP and IVINN reaches 50mV, the output of A1 provides IVINMON\INT to the inverting input of A11 and the converter is in constant-current mode.
+When the voltage between IVINP and IVINN reaches 50mV, the output of A1 provides IVINMON_INT to the inverting input of A11 and the converter is in constant-current mode.
 If the current sense voltage exceeds 50mV, the output of A1 increases causing the output of A11 to decrease, thus reducing the amount of current delivered to the output.
 In this manner the current sense voltage is regulated to 50mV.

 The output current amplifier works similar to the input current amplifier but with a 100mV voltage instead of 50mV.
 The output current sense level is also adjustable by the CTRL pin.
-Forcing CTRL to less than 1.2V forces ISMON\INT to the same level as CTRL, thus providing current-level control.
+Forcing CTRL to less than 1.2V forces ISMON_INT to the same level as CTRL, thus providing current-level control.
 The output current amplifier provides rail-to-rail operation.
 Similarly if the FB pin goes above 1.2V the output of A11 decreases to reduce the current level and regulate the output (constant-voltage mode).

-The LT3791-1 provides monitoring pins IVINMON and ISMON that are proportional to the voltage across the input and output current amplifiers respectively.
+The LT3791 provides monitoring pins IVINMON and ISMON that are proportional to the voltage across the input and output current amplifiers respectively.

 The main control loop is shut down by pulling the EN/UVLO pin low.
-When the EN/UVLO pin is higher than 1.2V, an internal 14 $\mu$ A current source charges soft-start capacitor CSS at the SS pin.
-The VC voltage is then clamped a diode voltage higher than the SS voltage while the CSS is slowly charged during start-up.
-This soft-start clamping prevents abrupt current from being drawn from the input power supply.
+When the EN/UVLO pin is higher than 1.2V, an internal $14\mu A$ current source charges soft-start capacitor C{SS} at the SS pin.
+The V_C voltage is then clamped a diode voltage higher than the SS voltage while the C{SS} is slowly charged during start-up.
+This "soft-start" clamping prevents abrupt current from being drawn from the input power supply.
+The SS can also be used as a fault timer whenever an open or shorted LED is detected.

 The top MOSFET drivers are biased from floating bootstrap capacitors C1 and C2, which are normally recharged through an external diode when the top MOSFET is turned off.
-A unique charge sharing technique eliminates top FET refresh switching cycle in buck or boost operation.
 Schottky diodes across the synchronous switch M4 and synchronous switch M2 are not required, but they do provide a lower drop during the dead time.
-The addition of the Schottky diode typically improves peak efficiency by 1% to 2% at 500kHz.
+The addition of the Schottky diodes typically improves peak efficiency by 1% to 2% at 500kHz.